 The initial test configurations for E-UTRA consist of the test frequency based on E-UTRA operating band and test channel bandwidth as specified in Table 4.6-1, with the exception that the E-UTRA channel bandwidth is the lowest supported value in Table 5.3B.1.3-1 for the EN-DC non-contiguous configuration under test.

-The initial test configurations consist of environmental conditions, test frequencies, test channel bandwidths and sub-carrier spacing based on NR operating bands specified in table 5.5B.2-1.
+The initial test configurations consist of environmental conditions, test frequencies, test channel bandwidths and sub-carrier spacing based on NR operating bands specified in Table 5.5B.2-1.
 The 4CC EN-DC configurations listed in table 7.3B.2.3_1.2.4.1-0 shall not be tested according to TR 38.905 test point analysis.
-The other 4CC configurations shall be tested with applicable test parameters for each combination of test channel bandwidth and sub-carrier spacing are shown in Tables 7.3B.2.3.4.2.1-0 to 7.3B.2.3.4.2.1-1 for NR band.
+The other 4CC configurations shall be tested with applicable test parameters for each combination of test channel bandwidth and sub-carrier spacing, and are shown in Tables 7.3B.2.3.4.2.1-0 to 7.3B.2.3.4.2.1-1 for NR band.
 The details of the uplink reference measurement channels (RMCs) are specified in Annex A.2.
 Configurations of PDSCH and PDCCH before measurement are specified in TS 38.521-1 [8] Annex C2.